 Grades 9-12: A high school student who has been attending a non-approved school must demonstrate proficiency prior to being awarded high school Carnegie credit for the course.
 Proficiency in a course with a state administered End-of Course exam must be demonstrated using the LEAP 2025 High School End-of-Course (EOC) exam.
 LEAP 2025 High School EOC exams are administered for Algebra I, Geometry, English I (new) English II, English III (phasing out), Biology, and U.S. History.
 LEAP 2025 High School EOC exams are administered in December, May and June.
-Proficiency in any other courses must be demonstrated by earning a minimum of a 75% or higher on the district approved proficiency exam.
+Proficiency in any other courses must be demonstrated by earning a minimum of a 70% or higher on the district and/or state approved proficiency exam.
 Refer to Bulletin 741 section 2314 (B.1 and E) for the awarding of proficiency credit for new coursework.
 The district's accountability department shall report to the Louisiana Department of Education to seek approval for proficiency exams to be used for the awarding of Carnegie Credit.

 School level requests to approve and administer proficiency exams must be made to the District Test Coordinator and/or Back-Up District Test Coordinator.

-East Baton Rouge Parish School System requires the student to take the proficiency exam prior to the applicable LEAP 2025 High School EOC exam.
-A student who does not pass the proficiency exam in an LEAP 2025 High School EOC course.
-A student that passes the proficiency test, must also pass the LEAP 2025 High School EOC exam.
+East Baton Rouge Parish School System requires the student to take an internal assessment prior to the applicable LEAP 2025 High School EOC exam.
+A student who does not pass the internal district screening assessment in an LEAP 2025 High School EOC course shall enroll in the LEAP 2025 High School EOC course.
+A student that passes the internal assessment, must also pass the LEAP 2025 High School EOC exam.
 Passage of the LEAP 2025 High School EOC exam equates to proficiency.
 Students meeting the LEAP 2025 High School EOC or non-EOC requirements for Carnegie credit shall have the course title, the year proficiency was demonstrated, the unit of the credit earned, and the school's name and "proficiency" entered on the transcript.
 Designation of "P" is used on the student transcript.
 Credit awarded is not used to compute GPA.
-If a student does not meet the LEAP 2025 High School EOC or non-EOC requirements for Carnegie credit, the grade will not be recorded on the transcript.
+If a student does not meet the LEAP 2025 High School EOC or non-EOC requirements for Carnegie credit on the transcript.